-Then connect the Triplet to the SBE 25plus, and send the following setup commands to the 25plus (#=Ser1 or Ser2, depending on which channel the Triplet is connected to):
+Then connect the Triplet to the SBE 25plus, and send the following setup commands to the 25plus (#=1 or 2, depending on which channel the Triplet is connected to):

-COMMAND DESCRIPTION SetEnable#=Y Enable measurement of serial sensor channel.
-SetBaud#=19200 Set serial channel baud to 19200 for compatibility with Triplet.
-Prompt that serial sensor sends to 25plus to indicate it is awake SetPrompt#= and ready to receive commands.
+COMMAND DESCRIPTION SetEnableSer#=Y Enable measurement of serial sensor channel.
+SetNameSer#= Describe sensor on serial channel.
+Name becomes part of .txt file name (if Triplet SetInlineSer#=N), after date and time that cast started.
+SetBaudSer#= Set serial channel to baud rate that matches Triplet baud rate.
+Prompt that serial sensor sends to 25 plus to indicate it is awake and ready SetPromptSer#= to receive commands.
 Triplet has no prompt, so leave blank (hit Enter key after equal sign).
-String that 25plus sends to serial sensor to command it to take SetMeasString#= 1 sample when 25plus is logging sent to 25plus.
-Triplet SettvieasString#- automatically starts sampling when power is applied, so leave blank (hit Enter key after equal sign).
-Interval (sec) between each time 25plus sends command SetMeasInterval#=0 defined by SetMeasString#= to serial sensor when 25plus is logging.
+String that 25 plus sends to serial sensor to command it to take I sample SetMeasStringSer#= when 25plus is logging.
+Iriplet automatically starts sampling when power is applied, so leave blank (nit Enter key after equal sign).
+SetMeasIntervalSer# Interval (sec) between each time 25plus sends command defined by =0 SetureasstringSer#= to serial sensor when 25pius is logging.
 Triplet has no measurement string, so set to 0.
-String that 25plus sends to serial sensor to command it to SetStartString#= sample continuously when 25plus is logging.
-Triplet SetStartString#- automatically starts sampling when power is applied, so leave blank (hit Enter key after equal sign).
-Decimal value of command termination character that 25plus SetExecChar#=13 adds to end of command defined by SetMeasString#= and SetExecChar#-15 SetStartString#=.
-Triplet has no measurement or start string, so termination character is not sent.
-Decimal value of termination character that Triplet sends at end SetTermChar#=254 of reply [254=carriage return line feed ('\r\n')].
-If 25plus does Set 1 et inchat #-234 not receive termination character, it stops waiting after SetFailout#=.
-Maximum time (sec) 25 plus waits for prompt (SetPrompt#=) from serial sensor, indicating serial sensor has completed SetTimeout#=4 processing a command.
-With no prompt from Triplet, this applies power to Triplet 4 sec after SetVAuxPower3= delay expires.
-Maximum time (sec) 25plus waits for data from serial sensor.
-SetFailout#=60 Set to approximately two times Triplet's update rate; too small a number will result in excess warning messages.
+String that 25 plus sends to serial sensor to command it to sample SetStartStringSer#= continuousiy when 25plus is logging.
+Triplet automatically starts sampling when power is applied, so leave blank (int Enter key after equal sign).
+SetErreeCherrSerr# Decimal value of command termination character that 25ptus adds to end SetExecCharSer#= of command defined by SettyleasstringSer#= and SetStartStringSer#=.
+15 riplet has no measurement of start string, so termination character is not Sent.
+SetTermCharSer#= Decimal value of termination character that Triplet sends at end of reply $[254-corrige roturn line feed ((x n^2)]]$ If $25nlus does not receive$ 254 termination observator, it stong waiting after SatEailoutSartt- Maximum time (sec) 25 nlus waits for prompt (SetPromptSor#-) from SetTimeoutSer#=4 sorial songer, indicating sorial songer has completed processing a serial sensor, indicating serial sensor has completed processing a after SatVAuxDalay3- delay expires Maximum time (see) 25 nlug write for date from sorial soncer.
+Set to SotFoiloutSor#40 approximately two times Triplet's update rate: too small a number will Self allouiSer#=60 approximatery two times implet's update rate, too small a number will result in excess warning messages.